aendeavor/i3buntu/INSTALL.md

 ## Runlevel ∞ - Icon and color theme

 Now, use _LXappearance_ to mod your color and icon theme.
 Open rofi with _mod + d_ and start typing the name of the desired application and hit enter.
-Choose _Ant-Dracula_ as your color theme.
-For _Tela_'s icon theme, pick what you like best.
+Choose _Nordic Darker_ as your color theme.
+For _Tela_'s icon theme, pick grey.

 You can edit `~/.config/i3/config` to customize your keybindings and to edit the pactl binds if audio volume control does not work.